 How to know if your website isn’t converting

 The first step in tackling website not converting is to track and benchmark your current conversion rate.
 Conversion rate standards vary across industries, so knowing what’s “good” in your field matters.
-In e-commerce, average conversion rates typically fall between 2% and 4%, depending on product type and audience.
-Top performers often exceed 4%, with some even hitting 6% or higher (ConvertCart).
+In Commerce, average conversion rates typically fall between 2% and 4%, depending on product type and audience.
+According to ConvertCart, top performers often exceed 4%, with some even hitting 6% or higher.

-Reasons why your website conversion rate is so low
+Why is your website conversion rate so low?

 A poor user experience is one of the fastest ways to lose visitors.
 If your website frustrates or confuses users, they won’t stick around, much less convert.
 Some of the most common UX problems include: